-Brett is a top Real Estate Professional in Polk County and features homes in surrounding communities
+Brett is a top Realtor in Polk and Dallas County and features homes in surrounding communities.

 Attention: For Sale By Owner

 Why People Are Afraid To Buy From You!

 Many homeowners believe that to maximize their home sale they should sell it themselves.
 At first glance, they feel selling a home is simple.
 Why should they pay a broker fee for something they could do themselves?
 In fact, close to 12% of all the homes sold last year were sold for sale by owner (FSBO).